 - Have a commitment to return to their home country to apply leadership skills and training to benefit their community, country, or the region of Southeast Asia; and

 The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
-The Fellowship will define civic engagement, examine its development in the U.S., and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
+The Fellowship will define civic engagement, examine its development in the United States, and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
 Other topics such as civil rights, entrepreneurship, ethics, leadership, and media will be discussed.
 Fellows will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
-The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and not-for-profit organizations working in the field.
-The Fellowship will then conclude with a visit to Washington, D.C.
+The University of Nebraska – Omaha and Arizona State University will each host one Fellowship on this theme from March 14 to April 18, 2020.

 Environmental Issues and Natural Resource Management

 The YSEALI Academic Fellowship on Environmental Issues and Natural Resource Management will explore the role that environmental policy has played in the economic and political development of the United States.
 The Fellowship will use experiential learning techniques to expose participants to current themes in the field, including natural resource management, sustainable development/sustainable agricultural practices, food security, ecotourism, energy generation (new and traditional forms), and water management and treatment.
 The issues will be explored from numerous angles: local grassroots activism and civic initiatives, market-oriented approaches, and federal government policies and regulation.
 Finally, the Fellowships will explore environmental issues in the context of a globalized society, and draw comparisons between the United States and the participants’ home countries.
 Fellows will also have the opportunity to leave the classroom to meet with community leaders, and representatives of non-profit organizations.
-The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Fellowships will then conclude with a visit to Washington, D.C.
+The University of Montana and the East-West Center will each host one Fellowship on this theme from March 25 to April 29, 2020.

-The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social issues.
-The Fellowships will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
+The YSEALI Academic Fellowship on Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
+The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
 Topics may include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
 Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The academic residency will be complemented by an educational study tour that will take participants to other parts of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Fellowship will then conclude with a 3 day program in Washington, DC.
+The University of Connecticut and Brown University will each host one Fellowship on this theme from March 21 to April 24, 2020.

 Frequently Asked Questions